-2. If desired, and if the array has the necessary hardware as explained in "Hardware Requirements for Caching" on page 33, set SP A read cache partition size by dragging the slider until the desired number of megabytes appears in the field to the right of the slider, or by typing the size directly in the field.
+For SP A read cache partition, drag the Read Cache slider until the desired number of megabytes appears in the field to the right of the slider, or by typing the size directly in the field.
 As you move the slider, the pie chart shows the amount of memory allocated to read cache.
 (Memory partitions are color-coded; the legend near the bottom of the window explains color coding.)

 Note: Array read caching for SP A is disabled if the SP's read cache partition is 0 MB.
-It stays disabled you until allocate memory to the partition, and enable caching as explained in "Enabling Caching" on page 43.
+It stays disabled you until allocate memory to the partition, and enable caching as explained in "Partitioning Array Memory" on page 42.